microsoft/autogen/samples/gh-flow/docs/github-flow-getting-started.md

 ## How do I deploy the azure bits?

-This repo is setup to use  [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to work with the Azure bits. `azd` is installed in the codespace.
+This sample is setup to use  [azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to work with the Azure bits. `azd` is installed in the codespace.

 Let's start by logging in to Azure using
 ```bash